SiriDB/grafana-siridb-http-example/README.md

-# Grafana SiriDB HTTP example
+# Grafana and SiriDB tutorial

 The goal of this blog is to setup a Grafana dashboard using the SiriDB plugin.
 For a nice dashboard we need some data which we can viaualize.
 In this tutorial we use a Python script which collects some data about the host and the running SiriDB processes.
-This data will be stored in a SiriDB database and by using a Grafana Dashboard we should be able to monitor the data.
+This data will be stored in a SiriDB database and by using a Grafana Dashboard we are able to monitor the data.

-First we should install all requirements.
-During the following steps we download and install al requirements.
-We use a fresh Ubnutu 16.04 installation so you might want to skip some steps or change some steps according to your operating system.
+We use a fresh Ubnutu 16.04 installation so you might want to skip some steps or change some commands according to your operating system.

-Update and install Git, Pip and libuv1 which is a SiriDB dependency
+Update and install Git, Pip and libuv1 by using apt.
 ```
-sudo apt update && sudo apt upgrade
+sudo apt update
+sudo apt upgrade
 sudo apt install libuv1 git python3-pip
 ```